navroz-lamba/Prediciting-Airbnb-prices-in-LA/README.md

 ## Overview of the project

-•	Two datasets of Boeing and Airbus were merged together

-•	Performed Data Wrangling to remove the noise from the data
+•	Performed Data Wrangling and Exploratory Data Analysis to process 126 features in the dataset

+•	Dataset was found to be highly skewed and it was fixed by filtering out the outliers

-•	New verticals were created using feature engineering for better insights
+•	Created new columns using feature engineering for better model performance

-•	Exploratory data analysis was performed using numpy, matplotlib, seaborn and pandas

-•	Selected the best visualizations to compare information, clarify meaning and put story into proper context
+•	Used NLTK as NLP library to extract the information from amenities column

+•	Created a model using Random Forest Regressor as a predictor that precisely predicted the price of an Airbnb listing

+•	Model was hyper tuned using Randomized Search CV

+•	Used Mean Absolute Error as the evaluation metric considering the outliers in the dataset

+•	Joblib library was used to pickle the model and to load it in Flask

+•	Plotly Dash was used as the front-end

+•	The web application was deployed on Heroku

 ## Check out the application:
 https://airbnb-la.herokuapp.com/